cnobles/intSiteCheckR/README.md

 **specimen database** [-s, --specimen_database] Group name for a specimen management database with specimen information.

 **cores** [-c, --cores] Number of cores to parallel processes on.
-A value of 0 will not utilize the parallel package in R, while values greater than 0 will split appropriate processes to that number of maximum cores (up to the number of cores on the machine). !This feature is currently not available.
+A value of 0 will not utilize the parallel package in R, while values greater than 0 will split appropriate processes to that number of maximum cores (up to the number of cores on the machine).

 **output file** [-o, --output] By specifying an output file name, the analysis and summary data will be saved as a *.rds file, which can be quickly read into R using base::readRDS() and assigned to a variable. ie. -o GTSP1322_check -> GTSP1322_check.rds.